Goal and Objectives

 IEP Date: January 18, 2019 End Date: January 17, 2020

 Method of Measurement: physical educator observation, anecdotal notes, checklist, and collaboration

-Sample goals to guide thought (not to be copied and pasted directly; knowing that all students are unique)
+Disclaimer: The sample goals are to guide thought.
+They are not to be copied and pasted directly; knowing that all students are unique.